 Factors Walk, aka: Stoddard’s Upper Range, back in the mid 1900s when dirt covered the ballast stone streets.
 Photo circa 1939 [or 1944], courtesy of the Library of Congress.

-The factors worked out of the upper floors of the warehouses, and bales of cotton were stored in the lower levels.
-Pedestrian bridges allowed easy access from the office spaces to the bluff, which leads to Bay Street and the rest of the Historic District.
-(Those bridges also came in handy so factors could stand on them to inspect goods passing below.)
+Pedestrian bridges allowed easy access from the office spaces over to the bluff, which leads to Bay Street and the rest of the Historic District.

-The majority of those pedestrian bridges are still in use today!
 In fact, one of the reasons I’m so smitten with Factors Walk is because it still looks much like it did hundreds of years ago.

-If you check out the different building materials used throughout the area, it’s very visually apparent that Factors Walk was constructed in layers over time.
-As ships came into port and unloaded heavy ballast stones, those stones were put to good use in ramps, retaining walls, and buildings all along the waterfront.
+As ships came into port and unloaded heavy ballast stones, those stones were put to good use constructing the ramps, retaining walls, and buildings all along the waterfront.

 An old wall on Factors Walk constructed from a variety of stones and bricks